steemit/steem/doc/devs/api-notes.md

 What is an API
 --------------

 An API is a set of related methods, accessible over Websocket / HTTP and provided by a single C++ class.
-API's exist on a per-connection basis.
+APIs exist on a per-connection basis.

 Compiling with hello_api plugin
 -------------------------------